zcthinn/cosmetic-sales-data-cleaning/README.md

-# Cosmetic Sales Data Cleaning Project
+# Cosmetic Sales Data Cleaning

 A data cleaning project on a simulated 265-row sales dataset for a fictional aesthetic clinic chain with six outlets across Singapore.
 The raw data was intentionally messy —